-For the 2022 financial year, both the Audit and Risk Committee and the Board reviewed the Company's Risk Management Framework, Risk Management Policy and Risk Appetite Statement (together the Risk Framework).
-The Risk Framework was updated to align to the Company's purpose and strategy, and to incorporate elements regarding information and cyber security.
+For the 2023 financial year, both the Audit and Risk Committee and the Company's senior management and the Board reviewed the Company's Risk Management Framework, Risk Management Policy and Risk Appetite Statement (together the Risk Framework).
+The Risk Framework was updated to align to the Company's purpose and strategy.